Horror Madness: The Omen vs. Prince of Darkness

 You can practically see the desperation onscreen, as if the movie is saying to you “wow, you like a horror movie about a demon?
 Well this one has the devil and the antichrist!
 You want a horror movie with some prestige actors?
 Well we don’t have Ellen Burstyn or Max von Sydow at the height of their powers but we’ve got a past his prime Gregory Peck and Samuel Beckett muse Billie Whitelaw!
 You liked those bits where they talk about the lore of possession?
 We’ve got fake bible passages!
 You like that Linda Blair acting all weird?
 Our kid is even weirder and we won’t bother to put in early scenes to make him likable either!
 You like this right?
 Downer endings mean a movie is serious, yeah?
 In this one the devil wins!
 Look at us!
 Serious horror about serious things!”
 Etc.

 The Omen is just trying so hard.
 So goddamn hard.
 It wants, so badly, to be a great film and there are moments when you can see one.
 It’s got a handful of great, and scary, set-pieces that are justly remembered: the bike on the stairs, the churchyard decapitation, the hanging nanny.
 Those parts work.
 But there’s nothing underneath them.
 It’s like someone watched The Exorcist and thought it was scary because Satan is scary, and creepy kids doing things kids don’t do are scary.
 But what makes The Exorcist scary are all of the parts that aren’t supernatural; it’s a story about a little girl changing into something her mother can’t recognize.
-It’s about the realization that not only are their limits to how much we can protect our children but there are limits to how much we can know them; that every day they move further away from us and further into the adult world where we can neither control them nor ensure their safety.
+It’s about the realization that not only are there limits to how much we can protect our children but there are limits to how much we can know them; that every day they move further away from us and further into the adult world where we can neither control them nor ensure their safety.

 There could be something similar in The Omen, but the film never digs deep enough to find it.
 Damien is creepy because he’s inherently evil, the antichrist, and his parents’ danger never feels real because their love for him never feels real, and you do need both in order to sell it.
 The Omen has all of the trappings of prestige but none of the substance.